RSVPs appreciated, not required, RSVP Here.

-Meeting Summary: At the June Land Use and Transportation Committee (LUTC) meeting was packed!
+Meeting Summary: The June Land Use and Transportation Committee (LUTC) meeting was packed!
 Thank you to all our attendees.
-Allen Lazo from the Fair Housing Council of Oregon did a fabulous job of summarizing how the evolution of how single-dwelling zones came to be from the 1920’s to now.
-Also how their formation contributed (along with a number of other housing and finance policies and practices) to the stark neighborhood segregation and wealth inequality we see still in our neighborhoods today.
-He also shared some current policy proposals across the state and locally that are proposing changes to what we have grown to understand as “normal” land use patterns and housing policy, but are in fact rooted in a racist and elitist past.
+Allen Lazo from the Fair Housing Council of Oregon did a fabulous job of summarizing how the evolution of single-family zoning unfolded from the 1920’s to now, and how it’s contributed (along with a number of other policies and practices) to the stark wealth inequality we see today.
+He also shared some current policy proposals across the state and locally that are proposing changes to what we have grown to understand as “normal” land use patterns but are in fact rooted in racist practices.
 The group was very focused on the issue of displacement and how to prevent that moving forward with any policy proposal.
 For that reason, at the next session in July, we will dive into this topic a bit more.
 Discuss best practices, ask what other communities are doing, and explore what the data and experts say.
 Stay tuned for the July Agenda and we look forward to seeing you all to continue this important conversation!

-Learn More: If you were not able to make it, and plan to attend upcoming sessions, please watch these two short videos: (1) Segregated by Design and (2) “Zoning Matters: How Land-Use Policies Shape Our Lives”.
-These videos summarize the history of zoning and housing policies and practices that intentionally segregated people by race and income over the last century which has had devastating and lasting effects on African Americans in particular.
-If you’d like to dive into the history further, “The Color of Law, A Forgotten History of How our Government Segregated America” by Richard Rothstein is an excellent in depth examination of that history.
-Additionally, the Fair Housing Council of Oregon has resources and occasional training/presentation opportunities that dive into this topic and other Oregon-specific tactics to discriminate within the housing sector.
+Resources: If you were not able to make it, and plan to attend upcoming sessions, please watch these two short videos: (1) Segregated by Design and (2) “Zoning Matters: How Land-Use Policies Shape Our Lives”.
+They summarize the history of zoning and housing policies and practices that intentionally segregated people by race and income over the last century which has had devastating and lasting effects on African Americans in particular.

-September 2019 Session 4: Discussing the Future – Housing Policy & Residential Infill Project (RIP)
+September 2019 Session 4: Discussing the Future (Series extended!)